This article was updated on October 14, 2022.

 - Automation.
 Smart contracts allow you to automate the execution of transactions when the terms of transactions are met, preventing only one party from failing to comply with the terms or third parties from checking the terms unfairly.

 - Savings.
 By simplifying and automating many processes, smart contracts save a tremendous amount of time and funds on third-party approvals and transactions.

 - Durability.
-Smart contracts are not stored in one place but multiple copies on multiple distributed devices, making it impossible to simply destroy or modify.
+Smart contracts are not stored in one place but in multiple copies on multiple distributed devices, making it impossible to destroy or modify simply.
 They are also stored encrypted, further increasing security.

 - Anonymity.
 Smart contracts can give anonymity if a person doesn't want to track the movement of their funds.
 Smart contracts alone don't make a person anonymous, but with additional tools, this anonymity can be real.

 - Authorship.
 The flip side of smart contracts is that they make digital assets unique and assign an actual owner to them.
 It allows expressing the asset's true value, allowing the author not to worry about piracy.

 Smart contracts are imperfect and have some disadvantages that still limit their use in some cases or introduce skepticism about their acceptance in conservative institutions.
 Of course, these disadvantages are being actively worked on, but they are worth considering.

 - Immutability.
 While this is an advantage of smart contracts, it imposes additional responsibility on their creators.
 They need to think in advance about the perfect logic of a smart contract for any scalability.
 And even with this kind of attitude, an unexpected error can occur, which the creators still have no right to make.